 - Navigate to the Data section.
 Click Add to specify a new data step for this package.
 Enter a Set Label.
 If you leave this field blank, Vault will automatically generate a label based on the selected object.
 Select a data object from the Primary Object picklist.
 To add a related data object, click Add Related Object and select a related object.
 You can add up to nine (9) related objects to each dataset.
 Click Save to return to the Outbound Packages page.

 - Optional for Migration packages: Navigate to the Code section.
 Choose whether or not to include Vault Java SDK code.
 Yes defaults Vault Java SDK Deployment Options to Replace All.

 - Optional for Migration packages: In the Actions menu, select View/Add Dependencies.
-The resulting dialog shows all of the dependencies for components of your package that are not met in the target Vault.
+The resulting dialog shows all of the dependencies for components of your package that you have not included.
+If you did not select a Target Vault previously, the dependencies listed will not show what is already in the target Vault.
 Check the dependencies you would like to add to the package and click Save.

 - Optional: Navigate to the Packages section.
 Click Upload to store the exported VPK.

 - Open the actions menu and select Export.
 When the export is complete, a notice will appear in your Notifications page and Vault will send you an email.
 The notifications include a link to download your VPK; Vault does not automatically download the VPK to your machine.